gchq/Gaffer/example/example-rest/README.md

 ============
 This module provides an example implementation of a Gaffer REST Interface.

+By default it will use the Gaffer MockAccumulo store.

 There are two options for building and then running it:

 Option 1 - Deployable war file